 Every second is a joy to watch with its thrilling and unpredictable story, its visual prowess and its incredible habit of changing genres almost instantaneously

 Elisa Esposito (Sally Hawkins) works as a cleaner, mopping the floors of a great scientific laboratory in 1960’s Baltimore.
 When a brand new experiment is set up in the largest lab, Elisa’s inquisitive nature leads her to make a discovery she should perhaps have kept away from.
-Yet it is a discovery that changes her way of life forever.
+Yet it is a discovery that changes her way of life, forever.

-The film is made particularly special by its ability to understand the love, and any love for that matter, that the characters hold for each other.
+The Shape Of Water is made particularly special by its ability to understand the love, and any love for that matter, that the characters hold for each other.
 Del Toro said himself that he cast Hawkins due to the way she looks at others and her understanding of facial features and their importance.
 By putting an emphasis on the believability of the story, however outlandish it may seem on paper, the film becomes infinitely more relatable and enjoyable.

-An absolute marvel, The Shape Of Water is one of the best films released this year, in almost every sense of modern day filmmaking.
+An absolute marvel, The Shape Of Water is one of the best films released this year, in almost every sense of modern day film making.
 A fantasy triumph, a comedy triumph and more importantly a joyous celebration of all thing weird, wonderful or just different.
 It’s an old cliche, but there is something for everyone inside this truly incredible film.